Skip to Content

 Instructions

-• Beat the cream cheese, sugar and vanilla extract at medium speed with an electric stand mixer until blended and smooth.
-Add eggs, 1 at a time, beating just until blended after each addition.
-Over beating at this stage can cause your cheesecake to crack while baking.
-Add pumpkin, and lemon juice, beating until just blended.
-Pour batter into prepared crust.
+• Using an electric stand mix the cream cheese, sugar, and vanilla extract together at medium speed until smooth.
+Add eggs 1 at a time, beating just until blended after each addition.
+Overbeating at this stage can cause your cheesecake to crack while baking.
+Add the pumpkin, cinnamon, nutmeg, and lemon juice, beating until just blended.
+Pour the batter over the prepared crust.

 • Bake for 1 hour to 1 hour and 10 minutes until almost set.
 Turn oven off.
 Let cheesecake stand in oven with door closed for 15 minutes.
 Remove cheesecake from the oven and gently run a knife around the outer edge to loosen from the sides.
 Do not remove sides of pan.
 Cool completely on a wire rack (about 1 hour).
 Cover and refrigerate to chill in the pan for 8 to 24 hours.

 • Run a warmed dry knife around the sides again.
-Remove sides and bottom of pan and transfer to a serving plate.
-Prepare praline topping; immediately pouring slowly over the top of the cheesecake, spreading to within 1/4 inch of edge.
+Remove the sides of the pan and transfer to a serving plate.
+Prepare praline topping; immediately pouring slowly over the top of the cheesecake, spreading to within 1/4 inch of the edge.
 Garnish with whole pecans if desired.
-If the topping sets up and doesn’t allow your pecans to stick to the top, you can put a little extra topping on the back of the pecan before placing them on the cheesecake.
+If the topping sets up and doesn't allow your pecans to stick to the top, you can put a little extra topping on the back of the pecan before placing them on the cheesecake.

 Praline Topping